 Instructions

-• Slice each mozzarella into two pieces and set aside.
+• Slice each mozzarella ball into two pieces and set aside.
 Using a cheese grater, finely grate the onion.
-In a large bowl, combine the milk, Panko, Parmesan cheese, ground beef, minced garlic, dried oregano, fresh parsley, egg, and grated yellow onion.
-Add about 1 teaspoon salt and 1/2 teaspoon freshly cracked pepper.
+In a large bowl, combine the milk, panko, Parmesan, ground beef, minced garlic, dried oregano, fresh parsley, egg, and grated yellow onion.
+Add about 1 teaspoon salt and 1/2 teaspoon pepper.

 • Knead the mixture with your hands until combined.
 Measure out a scant 1 tablespoon of the mixture and gently form a ball.
-Press 1 mozzarella piece into the center and ensure the meatball mixture is completely covering the mozzarella.
-Repeat with all of the meat mixture until it is all used up.
-You should get around 44-46 “mini” meatballs.
+Press 1 mozzarella piece into the center and ensure the meatball mixture completely covers the mozzarella.
+Repeat with all the meat mixture.
+You should get around 44–46 “mini” meatballs.

 • In a large nonstick skillet, add 1 and 1/2 tablespoons olive oil.
-Heat to medium high and then add in about 1/2 of the meatballs.
-Gently turn the meatballs over and cook for about 3-4 minutes or until they are browned (but not cooked through).
+Heat to medium-high and add in about half the meatballs.
+Gently turn the meatballs over and cook for about 3–4 minutes or until they are browned (but not cooked through).
 Remove to a plate.
-And another 1 and 1/2 tablespoons oil and repeat with the rest of the meatballs.
+Add another 1 and 1/2 tablespoons oil and repeat with the rest of the meatballs.
 Remove the rest of those meatballs to the plate.

 • Add the cooked meatballs into the mixture and press to be covered in the sauce.
 Simmer for 8–12 minutes, turning every now and again, or until completely cooked through.
 Discard the basil sprig.